How Do You Find The Ratio Of A Perimeter

 CAD Software and Automated Calculations

 Computer-Aided Design (CAD) software has revolutionized how designers and engineers work with geometric shapes.
 Modern CAD programs can automatically calculate perimeters and ratios, allowing for precise scaling and design adjustments with minimal manual effort.
-This automation significantly speeds up the design process and reduces the risk of errors.
+Day to day, this automation significantly speeds up the design process and reduces the risk of errors.
 The software can also dynamically display how changes to one dimension affect the perimeter, offering immediate visual feedback.

 3D Modeling and Surface Area Ratios